Gontermann Peiper (India) Ltd.

 During the year under review the Company exported 854 MT of Cast Rolls as compared to1513 MT during the previous year and exported 31 MT of Forge Rolls as compared to 186during the previous year.
 Your Company is exploring new markets for Cast Rolls in TurkeyUAE Qatar Nigeria Iran Egypt Bangladesh Oman AHMSA (Mexico) while strengthening itspresence in the existing markets.

-In view of the losses during the financial year 2014-15 your Directors do notrecommend any dividend for the financial year 2014-15.
+In view of losses incurred and requirement of capital considering the capitalintensive nature of the industry for working of the Company your Directors did notrecommend any dividend for the financial year 2016-17.

 TRANSFER TO RESERVES

 In view of the losses incurred by the Company during the financial year 2016-17 noamount has been proposed to be carried to the General Reserve.

 The Authorized Capital and Paid up Share Capital as on March 31 2017 was Rs.
 3000.00Lacs and Rs.
 2282.44 Lacs respectively.

 MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANY

 There have been no material changes and commitments affecting the financial positionof the Company which have occurred between the end of the financial year of the Company towhich the financial statements relate and the date of the report except as stated in thereport.

 During the year there was no change in the nature of business of the Company.